KyleCSharp/verbose-broccoli/README.md

  select * from bestbuy.products
  where onsale = 1;
--- find the average price of all products select avg (products.price) from bestbuy,products;
+-- find the average price of all products select avg (products.price) from bestbuy.products;
 -- find all Geek Squad employees who don't have a middle initial SELECT * FROM bestbuy.employees AS e
 WHERE e.MiddleInitial IS NULL AND e.title = 'Geek Squad';